 The Pogonieae tribe consists of 5 genera that are distributed from North to South America and East Asia.
 Orchids in this tribe are known for their unique lip margin, which appears fringed or jagged.
 Most species are pink or purple.

 The Vanilleae tribe is divided into 3 subtribes consisting of 10 genera.
-Of these genera, Vanilla is the only genus which is pantropical in distribution, and all genera except Vanilla have very few species.
+Of these genera, Vanilla is the only genus that is pantropical in distribution, and all genera except Vanilla have very few species.
 Vanilleae orchids are characterized by their long, thick, succulent vines.

 The Orchidoideae subfamily is a large group that consists of 7 tribes and 3,630 species.
 These orchids have showy flowers that are arranged in an erect or arching terminal inflorescence.
 They are distinguished by their single, fertile anther.
 Members of the Orchidoideae subfamily can be found worldwide.